 12-15 November 2018

-The students expressed an interest in going to wales after the summer holidays so it was decided that we should go before it got too cold.
-The trip was part of the DofE programme and the main objectives of the trip would be to; Function as a team, learn camping and hiking techniques.
+The students expressed an interest in going to Wales after the summer holidays so it was decided that we should go before it got too cold.
+The trip was part of the DofE Award programme and the main objectives of the trip would be to; function as a team, learn camping and hiking techniques.

 Off we go!
 We began walking and we managed to move together which was fantastic.
 Throughout the first hour there were the standard layer changes and drinks stops, but eventually the group found their flow and we moved along the trail at a good pace and crossed the ridge into the Cwm.
 We steadily approached the steep section of our climb.
 We looked up and we couldn’t see the summit because it was hiding in the clouds and we knew that soon our visibility would be reduced significantly.
 The views and mountain scenery were stunning.
 Clouds were flowing and pouring into the valley and the sun created an orange glow on the mountain side.
 The students were excited to take photos and send them to their friends and family.

-I explained that we were only half was and that we needed to be extra careful on the way down, “It isn’t over yet!”We sat for ten minutes and then we had to get moving, it was cold and I didn’t want peoples body temperatures dropping too much.
-We headed down and again moved as a group, the downdrafts were so strong that we had to brace against the wind, we could here the gusts coming which gave us time to hold on.
-We emerged from the clouds once more to amazing views and found the miners track, which we followed back to the bus.
+I explained that we were only half way and that we needed to be extra careful on the way down, “It isn’t over yet!”We sat for ten minutes and then we had to get moving, it was cold and I didn’t want people's body temperatures dropping too much.
+We headed down and again moved as a group - the downdrafts were so strong that we had to brace against the wind.
+We could hear the gusts coming which gave us time to hold on.
+We emerged from the clouds once more to amazing views and found the miners' track, which we followed back to the bus.
 That evening we all ate a big meal and relaxed together.
-The winds and rains returned we felt slightly smug that somehow the clouds had parted for six to eight hours, just so we could get to the top and down in relative safety.
+The winds and rains returned and we felt slightly smug that somehow the clouds had parted for six to eight hours, just so we could get to the top and down in relative safety.
 The students are already asking when we can go and climb Ben Nevis and Scafell Pike.
 Hopefully, this is our new summit team.
 Thanks to Codie and Hannah (Staff), I could not have done this trip without them.